Last Update: 27th June 2025

 Introduction

-This article reviews the "size and capture" theory, ISO invariance, and insights from my series on the extended ISO range of Olympus.
-This is not an academic paper exploring ISO invariance or the "size and capture" theory, as these are commercial programs designed to promote full-frame cameras.
-As you read through the article, consider why manufacturers deem it necessary to resort to overly simplified sales pitches like "size and capture" or marketing techniques such as astroturfing.
+This article reviews the "size and capture" theory, ISO invariance, and insights from my series on the extended ISO range of Olympus cameras.
+This is not an academic paper exploring ISO invariance or the "size and capture" theory, as these are commercial programs designed to promote FF cameras.
+As you go through this article, consider why manufacturers deem it necessary to apply sales arguments supported by the "size and capture" theory or promotional campaigns relying on astroturfing.

 Also, study these articles:

 The above video compares the Fuji GFX100S to the Sony A6000.
-While the GFX100S sensor is 2X larger than the Sony, the Fuji's pixel area is only 5% larger.
-The same Sony sensor is 1.3X bigger than the EM1 III sensor, and the pixel area is only 15% larger.
-Acknowledging any optical differences between sensor sizes, we know all sensors have similar technical limitations.
-For instance, sensors saturate when fully exposed, and each image sensor has a native noise floor.
-I found the video entertaining, informative, and a welcome change to the almost daily "size and capture" or bigger is better promotions.
+While the Fuji has an MF sensor and the Sony a crop sensor, Fuji's pixel area is only 5% larger.
+The same Sony sensor is larger than the EM1 III sensor, and its pixel area is only 15% larger.
+Acknowledging optical differences between sensor sizes, such as blurring the background, we know image sensors also have technical limitations.
+For instance, image sensors only saturate when fully exposed, and each sensor produces noise (SNR) as a result of the sensor's so-called noise floor.
+I thought the video was entertaining, informative, and a welcome change to the almost daily "size and capture" or "bigger is better" promotions.

 How does the engineering community view the world?

-Design engineers review each aspect of the camera, whereas marketers deliberately focus on sensor size and pixel pitch.
-Engineers consider the effective pixel area, the lens image circle, the camera's physical size (temperature & cooling), general energy needs, IBIS (size and weight efficiency ratio), and the size and weight of different camera/lens combinations.
+Design engineers review each aspect of a camera, whereas marketers deliberately focus on sensor size and pixel pitch.
+Engineers consider effective pixel area, lens image circle, image processor, general energy needs, the camera's physical size (temperature & cooling), IBIS (size and weight efficiency ratio), and the size and weight of the camera/lens combination.
+In other words, the engineering community carefully considers the technical and optical limitations of each camera solution.

 What distinguishes effective pixel area from conventional pixel area?
-In standard CMOS sensors, the control wiring is placed above the pixel's light-sensitive area.
+The pixel wiring of standard CMOS sensors is placed above the pixel's light-sensitive area.
 This diminishes the effective pixel area, thereby affecting the sensor's efficiency in capturing reflected light.
 In contrast, BSI (backside illumination) and Live MOS sensors represent wiring enhancements over standard CMOS technology.
 BSI sensors achieve an effective pixel area exceeding 98%, while Live MOS sensors hover around 87%.
 In comparison, standard CMOS sensors have an effective pixel area of less than 70%.

 - Why do we never see discussions on the Live MOS sensor, and those who ask are...